awsdocs/amazon-ec2-user-guide-windows/doc_source/general-purpose-instances.md

 + M5, M5d, and T3 instances feature a 3\.1 GHz Intel Xeon Platinum 8000 series processor from either the first generation \(Skylake\-SP\) or second generation \(Cascade Lake\)\.
 + M5a, M5ad, and T3a instances feature a 2\.5 GHz AMD EPYC 7000 series processor\.
 + M5zn instances are powered by Intel Cascade Lake CPUs that deliver all\-core turbo frequency of up to 4\.5 GHz and up to 100 Gbps network bandwidth\.
++ M6i instances feature third generation Intel Xeon Scalable processors \(Ice Lake\) and support the Intel Advanced Vector Extensions 512 \(Intel AVX\-512\) instruction set\.
 + Instances built on the [Nitro System](instance-types.md#ec2-nitro-instances), M4, `t2.large` and larger, `t3.large` and larger, and `t3a.large` and larger instance types require 64\-bit HVM AMIs\.
 They have high\-memory, and require a 64\-bit operating system to take advantage of that capacity\.
 HVM AMIs provide superior performance in comparison to paravirtual \(PV\) AMIs on high\-memory instance types\.
 In addition, you must use an HVM AMI to take advantage of enhanced networking\.
 + Instances built on the [Nitro System](instance-types.md#ec2-nitro-instances) have the following requirements:
   + [NVMe drivers](nvme-ebs-volumes.md) must be installed
   + [Elastic Network Adapter \(ENA\) drivers](enhanced-networking-ena.md) must be installed

   The current [AWS Windows AMIs](windows-ami-version-history.md) meet these requirements\.
++ To get the best performance from your M6i instances, ensure that they have ENA driver version 2\.2\.3 or later\.
+Using an ENA driver earlier than version 2\.0\.0 with these instances causes network interface attachment failures\.
+The following AMIs have a compatible ENA driver\.
+  + AWS Windows AMI from May 2021 or later
 + Instances built on the Nitro System support a maximum of 28 attachments, including network interfaces, EBS volumes, and NVMe instance store volumes\.
 For more information, see [Nitro System volume limits](volume_limits.md#instance-type-volume-limits)\.
 + Launching a bare metal instance boots the underlying server, which includes verifying all hardware and firmware components\.
 This means that it can take 20 minutes from the time the instance enters the running state until it becomes available over the network\.
 + To attach or detach EBS volumes or secondary network interfaces from a bare metal instance requires PCIe native hotplug support\.